 In addition, John’s motorcycle related articles and photographs have appeared in Easy Rider magazine, the BMWMOA News, the Norton News, and The Moto Guzzi National Owners newsletter, Quick Throttle magazine and many other publications.

 From 2001-2007, he contributed as a free-lance Staff Writer / Photographer for Moto-Euro magazine, a quarterly, international publication dedicated to riders, collectors, and enthusiasts of European and British motorcycles.
-This is where he met and worked with Nolan Woodbury.

 John is a current member of The Antique Motorcycle Club of America (AMCA), the Vintage Japanese Motorcycle Club (VJMC), and a LIFE Member of the Harley Owners Group (HOG), a LIFE Member of the American Motorcyclists Association (AMA), and a LIFE Member of the Moto Guzzi National Owners Club (MGNOC).